TuringGpt/Dashboard_Clone/envs/incident/tools/interface_4/policy.md

 - Confirm recipient user exists if specified, or recipient type is valid enum value

 Steps:
-- Request communication details including type, recipient, and delivery method
+- Collect communication details including type, recipient, and delivery method
 - Check that sender and recipient (if specified) exist
-- Set sent timestamp to current time
+- Set sent timestamp to "2025-10-01T00:00:00"
 - Create communication record linked to incident
 - Set initial delivery status and return communication identifier